griffinbank/rules_clojure/README.md

 You probably want to create your own java_library targets for `resources`.

 By default, `resources` is on the tools.deps classpath.
-By default, `gen_deps` and `gen_srcs` operate on every directory under under `:paths`.
-When gen-build runs, it will overwrite any existing BUILD.bazel files.
+By default, `clojure_tools_deps` and `gen_srcs` operate on every directory under under `:paths`.
+When `clojure_tools_deps` runs, it will overwrite any existing BUILD.bazel files.
 To tell gen-build to ignore those libraries:

 ```clojure
 :bazel {:ignore ["//resources", "//test-resources"]}